 MDA/ALS Center of Hope

-Both Temple University Hospital and Jeanes Hospital are certified by the Joint Commission as Certified Stroke Centers and both have received the Get With the Guidelines®–Stroke Gold Plus Quality Achievement Award from the American Heart Association/American Stroke Association.
+Temple University Hospital is certified by The Joint Commission as a Certified Stroke Center and has received the Get With the Guidelines®–Stroke Gold Plus Quality Achievement Award from the American Heart Association/American Stroke Association.

 Care Where You Need It

-For patient convenience, the Temple Neuroscience Center has offices in multiple locations, including Temple University Hospital, Jeanes Hospital, Temple Health Center City, Temple Health Oaks, Chestnut Hill Hospital and Holy Redeemer Hospital.
+For patient convenience, the Temple Neuroscience Center has offices in multiple locations, including Temple University Hospital, Temple University Hospital – Jeanes Campus, Temple Health Center City, Temple Health Oaks, Chestnut Hill Hospital and Holy Redeemer Hospital.

 Find a location that is best for you.